trisulnsm/dinodoc/trisuldocs/docs/ug/resources/dns.md

 ![](images/dns_resources.png)
 *Figure: DNS Resources*

+As shown in the figure, each question in the [*search results*](/docs/ug/resources/dns#search-results) has a corresponding answer in the form of a resolved IP address.

 ## Searching

 :::info navigation
-Click on Resources &rarr; DNS Resources
+:point_right: Click on Resources &rarr; DNS Resources
 :::

 ![](images/searchcriteriaform.png)